-This paper reports on the results for the third of these relating to career management skills.
+This paper reports on the results relating to career management skills.
 A set of core and secondary search terms were identified for this theme (Table 1).
 These were applied to the indexes, databases and search engines listed in Annex A.